DontBelieveTheByte/dontbelievethebyte.github.com/_posts/2014-12-18-SkipShuffle.md

 Or in the form of Bitcoins (B⃦) at the following address : 1GVPH6SWz9mrrtpvVH1ZaJjGCdorKwFkjM

-Alternatively, you can write a review on the Play Store.
+Alternatively, you can write a review on the Play Store to show your appreciation.